 About the Hall

-Please note: although situated next to it, we have no association with St Johns Church.
+Please note: although situated next to it, Caversham Hall has no association with St John’s Church.

 Aims and objectives

-• That it be maintained to the highest standard of decoration at all times;
+That it be maintained to the highest standard at all times;

-• That it remain open for hire throughout the term-time of the community’s local schools;
+That it remain available for hire throughout local school term-time;

-• That it be available for hire at both weekday and weekend;
+That it be available for hire on both weekdays and weekends;

 History

-Both buildings were used as schools until their closure in the late 1950s.
-The infants school was then purchased shortly afterwards by the Trustees of Caversham Hall for use as a village hall for the local community and with minimal structural changes was redeveloped in the early 1960s into what is there now.
+Both buildings continued as schools until their closure in the late 1950s.
+Shortly afterwards, the infants’ school was purchased by the Trustees of Caversham Hall for use as a village hall for the local community.
+With minimal structural changes, it was redeveloped in the early 1960s into the building you see today.

-It has been in use as a village hall since that date and, as the images clearly illustrate, remains virtually unchanged from what was first built nearly 130 years ago.
+It has remained in continuous use as a village hall ever since and, as the images below illustrate, is largely unchanged from when it was first built over 130 years ago.

-The original images (below) were taken in 1907 by Oxfordshire County Council’s first Education Secretary, Percy Elford, (1867-1950) whose job it was to visit and photograph all 235 schools which the council inherited following the Education Act of 1902.
-Caversham was still part of Oxfordshire until 1911, so St Johns National Voluntary School fell under Percy’s remit of schools to visit.
-If you’d like to read more about this unique individual, there’s a wonderful article on him here.
+The original images were taken in 1907 by Oxfordshire County Council’s first Education Secretary, Percy Elford (1867–1950), whose role was to visit and photograph all 235 schools inherited by the council following the Education Act of 1902.
+As Caversham remained part of Oxfordshire until 1911, St John’s National Voluntary School fell within his remit.

 All Percy Elford images © Oxfordshire County Council, Oxfordshire History Centre.